 Indel polymorphisms are the insertion or deletion of a portion of a particular gene.
 Indel polymorphisms are not as common as SNPs but are nevertheless present across the genome.
 It is annotated as I/D for insertion or deletion, respectively.

 Non-genetic Factors That Influence Cellulite Risk

 - As previously mentioned, women are more prone to cellulite than men.
-So the sex itself becomes a risk factor.
+So sex itself becomes a risk factor.

 - Diet: Fatty foods and carbohydrates-rich food are major contributors to cellulite.
 Foods high in sodium lead to water retention, which again contributes to cellulite.

-- Hormones: Estrogen, prolactin, insulin, thyroid hormones all play a role in cellulite development.
+- Hormones: Estrogen, prolactin, insulin, and thyroid hormones all play a role in cellulite development.
 Estrogen stimulates an enzyme called lipoprotein lipase which is responsible for fat growth.

-- Insulin is released whenever carbohydrates are consumed to metabolize the glucose.
-Ideally, muscles recognize the insulin secreted and redirects the glucose from food to be converted into energy.
+- Insulin is released whenever carbohydrates are consumed to metabolize glucose.
+Ideally, muscles recognize the insulin secreted and redirect the glucose from food to be converted into energy.
 However, in many cases, especially in people without any physical activity, the glucose is redirected to the fat cells to be stored as triglycerides.
 This causes the fat cells to appear more prominent.
 Hence, a lack of physical activity also is a cause of cellulite formation.

 Recommendations For Cellulite Management

 Exercises that target the thighs, buttocks, and hip areas can also help your battle against cellulite.
 Some effective workouts include: